Pavel Kadochnikov: Biography

-His actor's range can be seen in his lyric roles (Anton Ivanovich is angry, The tamer of tigers) and in the role of Major Fedotov in the Secret Agent by Boris Barnet.
+His actor's range can be seen in his lyric roles (Anton Ivanovich is Angry, The Tamer of Tigers) and in the role of Major Fedotov in the Secret Agent by Boris Barnet.
 The role of Major Fedotov was a cult character of Soviet cinema which mixed the pathetics, manly charm and irony.
 For the roles he took in the patriotic movies he won the Stalin Prize (in 1948 for the Secret Agent, in 1949 for the role of Aleksey Maresyev in the Tale of a True Man, in 1951 for the role of Kovshov in the film Far from Moscow).
 Time and again actor appeared in the role of Maxim Gorky.
 From the 1960s onwards, he began to move away from patriotic roles.

 In 1965 Kadochnikov directed his first film Musicians of One Regiment together with Gennadi Kazansky.
 This film is about the Civil War.
 It showed his interest in folklore heroes.
 In 1968 he filmed the fairy tale of Alexander Ostrovsky, titled The Snow Maiden (he also played the role of Berendey).
-In 1970-1980s, he did roles from the classical repertoire: Triletsky in the Unfinished play for the mechanical piano, Prince Kuchumov in Easy money, and the picturesque figures of "Russian old men" (eternal grandfather in Siberiade and uncle Roman in Here they did not fly in seagull).
+In 1970-1980s, he did roles from the classical repertoire: Triletsky in the An Unfinished Piece for Mechanical Piano, Prince Kuchumov in Easy Money, and the picturesque figures of "Russian old men" (eternal grandfather in Siberiade and uncle Roman in The Seagulls Did Not Fly Here).
 In Lenin in Paris he plays Paul Lafargue.
-In later years he played in the character roles (Adventures of Sherlock Holmes, Last visit); staged films I Shall Never Forget (about the fate of Soviet soldier and his wife, separated by war) and Silver strings (about the Russian virtuoso balalaika-player Vasily Andreyev).
+In later years he played in the character roles (Adventures of Sherlock Holmes, Last Visit); staged films I Shall Never Forget (about the fate of Soviet soldier and his wife, separated by war) and Silver Strings (about the Russian virtuoso balalaika-player Vasily Andreyev).

-His granddaughter is Danish-born actress, singer, songwriter and model Nina Bergman.
+He is the grandfather of the Danish actress, singer, songwriter and model Nina Bergman and the uncle of the Russian actor Gennady Nilov.